shivabioinformatics/metagenomic-pipeline/README.md

 #### Definition of Metagenomic
-This is shotgun meta genomic.
+This is shotgun metagenomic.
 We only look at a small fraction of the samples and DNA.
-Metagenomic answers question about whfo is there and what they are doing there.
+Metagenomic answers questions about what is there and what they are doing there.
 ![pic1](https://github.com/sheewani/metagenomic-pipeline/blob/cbfb50041d47373acf04fafa330854e710873e5d/Screenshot%202025-01-15%20at%209.44.24%E2%80%AFAM.png)